 The third day in a desperate attempt to leave the room, I boldly announce that I will take the tablets and demonstrate it openly.
 Reading Mark 16:18 before I pop them.
 I am allowed out – on my own.
 I march off to the Victoria Falls Hotel where I have breakfast.
 My family join me miserably as they had thought I was at the Rest Camp.
 We agree to spend the day apart and meet up later.
 I then book a facial and massage for 4pm and go for a swim.
 Lying at the pool the tablets take effect and I am no longer free spirited and spontaneous – I’m desperate and feel I need to be hospitalised.
 I’m not sure how to be on my own and feel I can’t function independently.

 I’m supposed to be meeting Wisdom, the doctor at 1pm but to stall it – struggling to focus, I manage to message him and ask if there is Olanzapine in Victoria Falls which is a medication my initial psychiatrist at Bournemouth Hospital, England prescribed when I was first admitted for the reaction to steroids.
-I coped on it but the doctor in Harare said it won’t work.
+If they want me to take a pill at least I coped on those but the doctor in Harare said they won’t work.
 Wisdom doesn’t reply so I feel justified not to honour my appointment either.
 But I still can’t cope.
 I force myself to the spa and ask them desperately to shift my massage to right now.
 At least I can lie for half an hour without making a fool of myself.

 I spend three days in the room sitting on the floor during the day – my couch is always occupied by a captor, mostly my mother.
 I cannot be bored – it’s impossible.
-Even if my mind is being controlled by substances and my body weak and panicked – I am constantly finding ways to stimulate myself.
+Even if my mind is being controlled by substances and my body weak and panicked – I am constantly finding ways to stimulate myself and go through my memorabilia for my story.
 I drink at least six litres of water to detox and also due to a constant thirst which can’t be quenched.

 I go back to the Victoria Falls Hotel to face my humiliation head on.
 It’s not that bad.
 I am reminded though by empathetic comments from various staff members as I do my walk of shame through the lounge – over the terrace towards the cactus.
 I inspect the damage to the lawn as I was pulling tufts of grass out while puffing my smoke and think it might look as bad as practising golf on a driving range – but it is a tiny patch.
 I continue onto the swimming pool.
 My mum sits in the Roman themed area and I’m in and out of the pool.
 I can’t swim well – my arm is still very swollen from a reaction to the first injection from Wisdom.